You can name a backup beneficiary in your will to receive assets and property in case your primary beneficiary cannot.

 The failed gift is distributed according to intestate succession

 When the deceased beneficiary of a will is related to the testator (will writer), the lapsed asset typically goes to their direct descendant.
-For example, let’s say you write a will and make your daughter the contingent beneficiary.
-Should the primary beneficiary and the contingent beneficiary predecease you, her child would receive her share instead.
-This rule doesn’t always apply to non-blood beneficiaries though.
-For example, if you named your friend Joe as the contingent beneficiary in your will and he predeceases you, his share may not necessarily go to his children.
+However, your state's anti-lapse laws may exclude non-blood relatives.
+For example, if you named your friend Joe as the beneficiary in your will and he predeceases you, his share may not necessarily go to his children, depending on state law.

 Depending on the terms of the will, the asset may just become part of the residuary estate instead and be distributed according to the terms of the will.
 It’s also possible for the heir to be determined through state intestacy laws, which are used when someone dies without a will.